DAT4/os-man-shell/readme.md

 ### Piping commands
 The shell also has the functionality of piping, which means you can take the output of one command, and pass it into the input of another command.

+> Piping is a system call, which makes it possible to communicate data between processes on the OS.

 #### A single pipe